davinaics/ObesityGuard/README.md

-# 🩺 ObesityGuard – Klasifikasi & Monitoring Obesitas
+# 🩺 ObesityGuard – Classification & Monitoring Obesity

-Web interaktif berbasis Streamlit yang dirancang untuk melakukan klasifikasi tingkat obesitas, segmentasi gaya hidup, serta transparansi hasil klasifikasi menggunakan SHAP (Shapley Additive Explanations).
+An interactive Streamlit-based web application designed to classify obesity levels, segment lifestyles, and provide transparency regarding classification results using SHAP (Shapley Additive Explanations).

 ---

-## 💻 Prasyarat Sistem (System Requirements)
+## 💻 System Requirements
-Pastikan perangkat Anda telah terinstal perangkat lunak berikut:
+Make sure the following software is installed on your device:
-- Python (Direkomendasikan versi 3.11 atau yang lebih baru)
+- Python (Version 3.11 or later is recommended)
-- pip (Pengelola paket Python)
+- pip (Python package manager)

 ---

-## ⚙️ Langkah Instalasi & Pengaturan (Installation Guide)
+## ⚙️ Installation Guide

-1. Unduh atau Ekstrak Proyek
+1. Download or Extract the Project
-   Ekstrak folder proyek yang Anda miliki ke direktori pilihan di komputer Anda.
+   Extract the project folder to a directory of your choice on your computer.

-2. Buka Terminal / Command Prompt
+2. Open Terminal / Command Prompt
-   Arahkan direktori terminal ke folder penyimpanan proyek tersebut: cd path/ke/folder-proyek
+   Change the terminal directory to the project folder: cd path/to/project-folder

-3. Membuat Virtual Environment (Opsional namun Disarankan) Untuk menjaga kebersihan pustaka sistem:
+3. Creating a Virtual Environment (Optional but Recommended) To keep your system libraries clean:
    - Windows:
      python -m venv venv
      venv\Scripts\activate